needle-mirror/com.unity.xr.arkit/Documentation~/arkit-meshing.md

 ### Other `ARMeshManager` settings

-For the ARKit implementation, only these 3 settings affect the performance and output of ARKit meshing.
+For the ARKit implementation, only the above mentioned settings affect the performance and output of ARKit meshing.
+ARKit does not implement the following features of the `ARMeshManager`:

+- Density
+- Tangents
+- Texture Coordinates
+- Colors

 ## Sample Scenes